aharonyaircohen/fluid-spec/README.md

 - Project templates → `.fluidspec/spec/project/` (copied from `*.template.md`, existing `.md` files are never overwritten)

 Reference these files directly inside Claude commands, for example `.fluidspec/spec/base/constraints.md` or `.fluidspec/spec/project/task-template.md`.

+### Spec Precedence and Overwrite Rules

+- Base specs (`.fluidspec/spec/base/**`): always overwritten on init to stay current.
+- Project specs (`.fluidspec/spec/project/**`, including `custom/**`): copied skip-only; existing `.md` files are never overwritten, even with `--force`.
+Template files ending with `.template.md` are renamed to `.md` on first copy.
+- Custom additions: add your own `.md` under `.fluidspec/spec/project/custom/**` to extend project guidance.

+### Troubleshooting

+- Missing specs after init: ensure you have write access to `.fluidspec/` and rerun `fluidspec claude:init` (base files overwrite, project files skip if present).
+- Commands not recognized: verify Node.js 18+ and that `fluidspec` is on your PATH (or use `npx fluidspec`).
+- Claude commands need Claude Code access: confirm your Claude environment supports these command templates.

 ## Development